 Historical trend information is collected and used throughout the campus community to assess and monitor the success of our students as well as progress made toward achieving institutional and departmental goals.

-The enrollment trends document includes fall enrollment levels as of census date by major and concentration for the last 7 years, and spring enrollment by major for the last 5 years.
+The enrollment trends document includes fall enrollment levels as of census date by major and concentration for the last 6 years, spring enrollment by major for the last 5 years, and minor enrollment for the last 5 years.

 Retention rates reflect the percentage of students enrolled in fall that return the following fall semester.
 This document is broken down by school and program, including retention rates for first-time, full-time, degree-seeking students as well as separate analysis of retention rates for all full-time students.
 Also included is data regarding retention efforts.